plone/training/docs/voltohandson/eventlistingtemplate.md

 ## Style the template properly

-To style the template, replace the code from `eventTemplate.jsx` with:
+To style the template, replace the code from `eventListingTemplate.jsx` with:

 ```jsx
 import React from "react";